-I like to share a few tricks I use when I feel myself off and running after being emotionally triggered.
+I’d like to share a few tricks I use after being emotionally triggered.
 I can’t stop being triggered or having my buttons pushed but I can respond rather than react and be easier on myself and everyone else.

 Be aware and observe

 This can be extremely hard to do but with practice, it gets easier and happens faster.
 Get in touch with how you are feeling.
 If all of a sudden someone says something or does something that upsets you in any way, be aware.
 Make note.
 Check out what your mind and body are doing.
-Is your heart racing, is your stomach in knots are you blushing?
+Is your heart racing, is your stomach in knots, are you blushing?
 Rather than wanting to strangle someone, step back and observe what’s going on for you.
 It almost as though you are watching what is happening from a distance and something very interesting is going on.
 Awareness and observation can actually diffuse the power of your immediate reaction.
-This can give your brain the job of watching you and what’s going on, softened the blow and help you take it all less personally.
+This can give your brain the job of watching you and what’s going on, help to softened the blow, and distract you from an immediate reaction.

 Help yourself out